Crime Syndicate of America: The New 52

 In the "Darkseid War" story in Justice League, Cyborg and Jessica Cruz, who has partially learned to harness Power Ring's Ring of Volthoom, seek out Superwoman in her maximum security prison for guidance on how to deal with the Anti-Monitor, who has killed Darkseid and now threatens all of existence.
 Seizing the opportunity to reunite the Syndicate, Volthoom seizes control of Jessica's body and when Cyborg attempts to interface with the ring, has the "Grid" personality re-uploaded and placed in control of his armor.
 As the trio plot to reunite with Ultraman, the heretofore-missing Owlman shows up and declares that the League and Syndicate must work together to stop the Anti-Monitor.
 At the climax of the story, Ultraman is incinerated by the Anti-Monitor, ignoring Superman's warnings that it was too powerful to fight alone.
 Superwoman gives birth to her baby and is shortly thereafter killed by the Anti-Monitor.
-Having abandoned his comrades, Owlman indicates he never cared for the Syndicate, and his ultimate goal was to sit on Metron's Chair, which would give him all knowledge in the multiverse.
+Having abandoned his comrades, Owlman indicates he never cared for the Syndicate, and his ultimate goal was to sit on Metron's Mobius Chair, which would give him all knowledge in the multiverse.
 He strikes a bargain with Metron and sits in the chair, absorbing its secrets.
 Suddenly, he becomes aware of a presence but before he can react, he and Metron are seemingly vaporized by a blue light.
-With the deaths of the last remaining Syndicators, Superwoman's child becomes the sole survivor of Earth 3, paralleling Alexander Luthor Jr.'s survival after the first Crisis.

 DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-During the "Year of the Villain" event, the Crime Syndicate is revealed to still be alive along with their universe restored after the events of the "Watchmen" sequel "Doomsday Clock".
-They decide to align themselves with Perpetua in her conquest of the multiverse, secretly planning to take power for themselves.
-However, Owlman learns from John Stewart that there have been other versions of himself and thus he can never truly be erased as an Owlman will always exist in the multiverse.
+During the "Year of the Villain" event, the Crime Syndicate is revealed to still be alive and their universe has been restored following the events of "Doomsday Clock".
+They ally with Perpetua in her conquest of the multiverse, secretly planning to take power for themselves.
+However, Owlman learns from John Stewart that there have been other versions of himself and thus he can never truly be erased as a version of Owlman will always exist.
 Upon this realization, Owlman betrays them and destroys his own world out of jealousy towards The Batman Who Laughs, and his belief that he will inevitably be reincarnated when the multiverse reforms.